brandon-snider/cs336-a2/writeup.typ

 + With forward‑pass inference only, the four cublas GEMM kernels (all the `sm90_xmma_gemm_*` kernels) add up to \~36 % of the work.

-  During a full training step (forward + backward + AdamW update), those kernels take roughly the same amount of time, but the overall kernel increases significantly because of the many vectorised element‑wise AdamW and reduction kernels (the “vectorized_elementwise_kernel” calls and “reduce_kernel” calls).
+  During a full training step (forward + backward + AdamW update), those kernels take roughly the same amount of time, but the overall kernel increases significantly because of the many vectorised element‑wise AdamW and reduction kernels (the "vectorized_elementwise_kernel" calls and "reduce_kernel" calls).
 Consequently, GEMMs now represent only \~19 % of the total.
-In other words, matrix multiplication’s share of runtime is roughly halved, while inexpensive but numerous element‑wise update kernels (mul/add/div/sqrt/fill) and a few extra reductions become the dominant cost.
+In other words, matrix multiplication's share of runtime is roughly halved, while inexpensive but numerous element‑wise update kernels (mul/add/div/sqrt/fill) and a few extra reductions become the dominant cost.

 + In many cases, the softmax operation takes as long as computing the attention scores and taking the inner products with the value vectors combined (the softmax:matmul ratio within the attention operation varies from \~0.6x to \~1.2x in my experiments).